gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/advanced5.md

 Write a function called "sum_digits".

-Given a number, "sum_digits" returns the sum of all its digits.
+Given an integer, "sum_digits" returns the sum of all its digits.

 ```
 output = sum_digits(1148)